-

 Seat Belts

-Simply put, per Title 29-A, 2081 of the Maine Revised Statutes, all passengers of a vehicle must wear seat belts unless:
+In the state of Maine all passengers of a vehicle must wear seat belts unless:

-- The passenger is older than one year old and there are more people in the vehicle than seat belts.
+- The passenger is older than 18 years old and there are more people in the vehicle than seat belts.

 - The driver or passenger has a disability or other medical condition that makes it unsafe or impossible to wear a seat belt (in which case the driver or passenger must have documentation from a physician).